Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 Is the religious ceremony mandatory for Nicaraguan weddings?

-While not legally mandatory, religious ceremonies are culturally expected in Nicaragua, with 85% of couples having church weddings.
-Catholic ceremonies remain most common (58%), followed by evangelical services (27%).
+While not legally mandatory, religious ceremonies are culturally expected in Nicaragua, with most couples having church weddings.
+Catholic ceremonies remain most common, followed by evangelical and Protestant services.
 Civil ceremonies alone are legally valid but considered incomplete by many families.
 Couples often have both civil and religious ceremonies.

 What is the significance of the arras and lazo ceremonies?